top of page

 Originally, the book made its July of 1951 debut into this world at a price of three dollars.
 Today, a July 1951 book club edition with a photo of the author on the dust jacket that is in good condition is worth hundreds of dollars.[5]
 On line book dealers list book club editions with the acronym: BCE.
 It is “generic term denoting a book which was produced or distributed by one of any number of book club organizations.
 Usually the overall quality of the book's materials is lower than the same book as printed by a traditional publishing house.”[6]
 While a 1951 book club edition is worth hundreds of dollars, a true First Edition in good condition sells for thousands of dollars.

 The first key take-away is that dust jackets matter.
 A hard-bound book with a dust jacket will generally have a higher monetary value, than a book lacking its original dust jacket.
 The inside flap of the dust jacket often has the publisher’s recommended selling price printed onto the jacket.
 When people give books as a gift, some snip the price off the dust jacket.
 A dust jacket missing the originally listed price is termed: “price clipped.”
-Books sellers will also clip off the price of over stocked books to avoid customer confusion.[7]
+Book sellers will also clip off the price of over stocked books to avoid customer confusion.[7]

 Customers are occasionally disappointed when they try to sell me what they think is a valuable first edition book.
 If it lacks a dust jacket or the dust jacket has been clipped, the likelihood is that I will have a hard time finding a buyer willing to pay a princely sum.
 Therefore, I am very selective when it comes to dispensing of funds for a pre-owned first edition book.

 The book was reportedly reprinted five times in July 1951.
 There were three reprints in August of 1951.
 Two reprints were conducted in September of 1951.[8]
 Little, Brown and Company published the book with a title page stating July 1951.
-The reverse side of the title page is a copyright page.
+The reverse side (verso) of the title page is a copyright page.
 It is on the copyright page that “FIRST EDITION” will be found, if the book is a true first edition.
 The words are at the top of the page underneath the copyright.
 Those twelve letters are the primary, initial means of determining if your JULY 1951 book is a true first edition, or simply a Book Club edition.

 Each publishing house has specific attributes that they use to denote a first edition.